Lost in Paradise (Evanescence song)

-Background
+Background and release

-"Lost in Paradise" was written by Evanescence frontwoman Amy Lee while production was handled by Nick Raskulinecz.
+"Lost in Paradise" was written by Evanescence singer Amy Lee, with production handled by Nick Raskulinecz.
 The song was recorded at Blackbird Studio in Nashville, Tennessee in 2011.
 A snippet of the song premiered on July 15, 2011 on MTV News, three months prior to the release of its album, Evanescence.
-During an interview Lee said, "That's the one that made us cry ... like, literally, just in here, working on it, there have been tears."
-At first, Lee anticipated that the song would become a B-side at most, thinking of the song as too personal for an album track.
+Lee initially anticipated that the song could become a B-side at most as she wrote it just for herself, not intending it for the album.
+However, after showing the song to Raskulinecz, he requested the band record the song for Evanescence.
+Lee credits Raskulinecz for the idea of the full band joining mid-way through the song.
+In an interview, she said, "That's the one that made us cry".

-However, after showing "Lost in Paradise" to Raskulinecz, he requested the band record the song for Evanescence.
-Lee credits Raskulinecz for the idea of the full band joining in mid-way through the song.
-Lee went to Toronto's Liberty Studios on August 22, 2011, to preview five mastered songs from Evanescence to a selected crowd of thirty people, including "Lost in Paradise".
+At Toronto's Liberty Studios on August 22, 2011, Lee previewed five mastered songs from Evanescence to a selected crowd of thirty people, including "Lost in Paradise".
 During an interview with Fuse in May 2012, the band revealed that it would be released as the album's third overall single.
 Wind-Up Records released the digital single on May 25, 2012.

 Composition

 "Lost in Paradise" is a symphonic rock, piano and power ballad, inspired by Lee's love for Evanescence and personal reflection on her past struggles.
 She revealed that after deciding to take a break, she spent a lot of time with her husband and having a simpler life away from her band, but still feeling like she was not "whole".
 Instead, she felt lost and missed her work with the band and the writing process.
 Later, she decided to write the song as an apology to her fans for being gone for so long.
 Starting with piano and Lee's vocals, the song slowly builds, "layering on stirring strings, booming timpani and, at the climax, some thunderous guitar chords" as stated by James Montgomery of MTV News.
-He further stated that the song had similarities with the song "Jóga" (1997) by Icelandic recording artist Björk which Lee confirmed by saying, "That's a big inspirational song for me.
+Montgomery said that the song evokes "Jóga" (1997) by Icelandic recording artist Björk, one of Lee's favorite artists, with Lee stating: "That's a big inspirational song for me.
 That's a song through my life that I've listened to a whole bunch.
-And to me, Björk, what makes her style are the strings, the orchestral elements, and that passion that it creates. ...
-It makes your heart pour out.
-That totally inspired me, and that song inspired me."
-NME's Tom Goodwyn found similarities between "Lost in Paradise" and "My Immortal", a song from the band's first studio album Fallen (2003), "before it was re-recorded with that massive guitar breakdown."
+And to me, Björk, what makes her style are the strings, the orchestral elements, and that passion that it creates."
+NME's Tom Goodwyn found the song to be reminiscent of Evanescence's "My Immortal" from their debut studio album Fallen (2003), "before it was re-recorded with that massive guitar breakdown."